- Idaho has mountain and forest habitats that provide habitats for 12 species of snakes.

 Idaho is home to two types of venomous snakes.
 The praire rattlesnake has a much more limited range while western rattlesnakes are found across much of southern Idaho.

 The prairie rattlesnake is one of two venomous snakes that reside in Idaho.
 This snake is common in grasslands, forests, and shrublands throughout the Midwest.
-However, they migrate in winter when they find a cave, crevice, or burrow and hibernate there with others of their kind.
+However, they spend the winter in caves, crevices, or burrows and hibernate there with other snakes — not always the same species.
 This migration may be as much as 7 miles from their hunting grounds.

 That being said, the prairie rattlesnake isn’t inherently aggressive.
 In fact, if you enter its territory, it is likely to freeze in place in hopes of blending into its surroundings, or it may simply slither away.
 However, if someone is foolish enough to follow it, it will coil and rattle.
 This is your last chance to back off before it strikes, so please do so.
 This rattlesnake will not look for trouble, so avoiding it avoids any risk altogether.